Updated: Jun 27

 Strategy #1: Measure and Modify

 Look at the placement data for every single campaign and determine how to adjust your modifiers.
 You can also download the placement report, which is more convenient.
-Or you could simply look at PPC Ninja's Campaign Placement View that allows you to
+Or you could simply look at PPC Ninja's Campaign Placement View that allows you to view, filter and edit modifiers at each modifiable placement.

 Strategy #2: Segment your Keywords by Campaign